 U.S. factories versus overseas factories

-There's no right answer for everyone on whether it's better to manufacture in the U.S. or overseas.
+There's no right answer on whether it's better to manufacture in the U.S. or overseas.
 The decision comes down to personal preference, budget, the type of product and your patience.

-Both U.S. and overseas options come with logistical challenges, said Edward Hertzman, founder of Hertzman Media Group.
-Due to globalization and a diminishing American factory base that's diminished in the past few decades, it's not always possible to find a U.S. factory that can make the type of product you want, he said.
+Both U.S. and overseas options come with logistical challenges, said Edward Hertzman, founder of Sourcing Journal.
+Due to globalization and an American factory base that's diminished in the past few decades, it's not always possible to find a U.S. factory that can make the type of product you want, he said.

 If your product can be made in the U.S., you should consider that some audiences respond better to products made wholly in the U.S. Another advantage of American factories is that they let you order small batches of a product, whereas overseas factories tend to require large orders, said Tanya Menendez, co-founder and former CMO of Maker's Row and current co-founder of Snowball.

 It's also worth considering the facility's proximity to your business.
 Checking in at your manufacturing plant isn't much of an issue when it's within 100 to 200 miles, but if your plant is on the other side of the world, logistics can prove difficult.
 This can cause problems if the quality of your good isn't produced to your standards.

 "If you have manufacturers outside of the U.S., quality control is definitely something you want to keep an eye on," said Sabrina Hartel, creative director and CEO of Sabrina Hartel Home.
 "I have known entrepreneurs who had manufacturing facilities in China and quality control was a constant issue.
 It's very expensive to visit China every few weeks."